ErenYemsen/MC-DC_Bot/README.md

 ##### V2.0
   - Removed Ngrok completely because I hate it
-  - Added Oracle Cloud Infrastructure because I love it
+  - Added Oracle Cloud Infrastructure because I hate it also
   - Made a GUI for better use